Looking for a sustainable energy source for your data center? Look no further

 Cheyenne also straddles a convergence of regional and transcontinental fiber optic cables with six long-haul fiber providers within its footprint.

-With all of this in mind, we invite you to think Black Hills Energy as you plan your future growth.
+With all of this in mind, we invite you to think of Black Hills Energy as you plan your future growth.
 We will help your business thrive while maintaining a focus on sustainability.